 How do you pay for the dentist?

 Australians without private health may be required to pay for their dental costs out of their own pocket.
-This can, especially, become difficult if you are on a low income.
+However, this can become difficult if you are on a low income.
 After all, just a check-up at the dentist may cost up to a hundred dollars.

 This is a reason why so many Aussies forgo trips to the dentist; it is simply unaffordable.